hymkor/csvbrowse/readme.md

 csvbrowse
 =========

-On Windows, view CSV-File with the default web-browser.
+On Windows, view CSV-File with the default web-browser without daemon.

 ```
 [C:\] csvbrowse CSVPATH